amplafi/amplafi-tools/README.md

    command.
 This command is what initially creates the .gitconfig file.
 * git keeps asking for the user to manually type in a password.
    * This is know to happen on Windows and can be solved by installing an [ssh-agent](http://mah.everybody.org/docs/ssh).
+* maven complains about not the ANDROID_HOME environment variable not being set while building the amplafi-android project.
+   * If you need the amplafi-android project to build, please visit [Installing Android SDK](http://developer.android.com/sdk/installing.html) for information.
+   * Once the SDK is installed add the ANDRIOD_HOME enviroment variable to point to the SDK.

 Notes on progress: